 Another advantage of easy access to data and information across the organisation is that staff will spend less time on manual processes like inputting or chasing information.
 What's more, organisations can reduce the risk of different departments duplicating tasks, unaware that another team has already carried something out.
-This leads to a more efficient organisation and a less stressful working environment, where staff members can shift their focus from handling complaints and feeling unsure to working on creative strategy and innovation.
+This leads to more efficient operations and a less stressful working environment, where staff members can shift their focus from handling member complaints and feeling unsure to working on creative strategy and innovation for further membership engagement.
 It's all about creating a culture of continuous improvement.